Kyle-Ye/eligibility/README.md

 > version of macOS and Xcode.
 (Currently it needs macOS 15 Beta 1 with Xcode 16 Beta 1)

 > [!WARNING]
-> Some feature will only work when SIP is disable.
+> Some feature will only work when SIP is disabled.
 >
 > Use at your own risk.